1jdsteele/twill-qr-landing/dailyDiary.md

 ## April 8, 2022

 Finished proposals for project.
 Had lengthy meeting with Leon.
 Talked about many specifics.
 Received developer permissions for his online store.
 Began looking at the code that he already has.
 Began learning syntax etc for Liquid.
+Created page qr-landing-page.

 ## April 9, 2022

 Continued exploration into Liquid and how templates, themes, and pages interact in Shopify.
 Created a page with a link to prove to myself I can do it.
 Started to explore Leon's shop and had several more questions because it seemed he might already have had what he is asking me to build.
 Got into nitty gritty: shopify is normally pretty malleable, but where it glaringly lacks malleability is in it's landing page for blogs.
 If I can rework that page, the client's desires would be met.
+Made a copy of the debut theme to mess with it.

 Learning a whole bunch about how shopify works, but not having much luck with moving forward.
 Realized that what I want to do seems simple in React.
 Made a directory and began a diary.
 Created a react app, because I did not feel confident in doing this project via Liquid; making the react app was unneccessary at that point.
 Made a plan: if by Wednesday, April 13 I have not made significant headway via shopify I would transisiton to making this project via React.

 ## April 10, 2022

+No significant work was done for this project.

+## April 11, 2022

 Made github repository and pushed this directory into it.
 Created all necessary links in Liquid.
 Learned about assets directory and how to add custom css.
 Changed links to pictures as the client wants.